 We found that there are 8 basic types of quests these are the various tasks/criteria the player must do in order to complete the specific quest.

 There are 12 quest patterns.
-These are ways designers can put their quests together and connect multiple quests to create variety and engage the player.
+These are ways designers can use their quests, connect multiple quests set them up in engaging ways or or teach players how to interact with and get the most out of the game world creating variety and engaging the player.

 Historically quest have a quest giver, an NPC or object that informs the player about the quest, what they need to do, the story behind it and perhaps even what their reward will be should they complete the quest.